Nevada Test and Training Range (military unit): Cold War

 The wing remained at Yokota Air Base, Japan in combat-ready status for another year.
-Meanwhile, wing components not deployed in Japan moved to newly reopened Lincoln AFB, Nebraska to supervise construction in preparation for movement there of the deployed wing components.
-The wing disposed of its B-29s at the "boneyard" at Davis-Monthan AFB, Arizona.
-In July 1954, wing components concentrated at the wing's new base, but in October, the 98th gave up its host responsibilities at Lincoln to the 818th Air Division.
+Meanwhile, wing components not deployed in Japan moved to newly reopened Lincoln Air Force Base, Nebraska to supervise construction in preparation for movement there of the deployed wing components.
+The wing disposed of its B-29s at the "boneyard" at Davis-Monthan Air Force Base, Arizona.
+In July 1954, wing components concentrated at the wing's new base, (Note: This was the first time since 1947 that all wing components were under the wing's control at the same base.) but in October, the 98th gave up its host responsibilities at Lincoln to the 818th Air Division.
 Air refueling operations were already underway by then.
 The wing's squadrons began receiving new Boeing B-47E Stratojet swept-wing medium bombers in January 1955, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 At this point the wing began an intensive training program to convert to combat ready status as soon as possible.
 This was achieved in April 1955.

 During next decade, the wing participated in Strategic Air Command's worldwide bombardment training and air refueling commitments.
 The wing deployed to RAF Lakenheath, England from 11 November 1955 to 29 January 1956.
 Starting in 1960, the wing maintained B-47s on ground alert 24 hours a day.
-From January 1964 to April 1965, the wing also controlled an SM-65 Atlas intercontinental ballistic missile (ICBM) squadron and was redesignated as the 98th Strategic Aerospace Wing.
+From January 1964 to April 1965, the wing also controlled an SM-65 Atlas intercontinental ballistic missile squadron and was redesignated as the 98th Strategic Aerospace Wing.
 In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
-Beginning in 1964, the wing began sending its aircraft to Davis-Monthan AFB.
-Lincoln AFB was closed and the wing inactivated in 1966.
+Beginning in 1964, the wing began sending its aircraft to Davis-Monthan Air Force Base.
+Lincoln was closed and the wing inactivated in 1966.